omkar1610/Operating-Systems-Lab/README.md

 ### ASSIGNMENT 3
 Implementation of various CPU scheduling algoeithms and running them with a python script.
 Plots for the Average Turnaround Time(ATN) are also available.

+### ASSIGNMENT 4
+Implementation of CPU scheduling using threads.
+Producer-Consumer problem is implemented using threads and scheduled using Round Robin scheduling algorithm with a specific time quantum.